edwardoughton/globalsat/README.md

 Background and funding
 ======================

 **globalsat** has been collaboratively developed by researchers at the Univeristy of Cambridge, University of Oxford and British Antartic Survey.
 Funding has been provided by UKRI's Engineering and Physical Sciences Research Council (EPSRC).
-D. Seki has been supported by Overseas Challenge Program for Young Researchers provided by JSPS.
+D. Seki has been supported by Overseas Challenge Program for Young Researchers provided by Japan Society for the Promotion of Sceince (JSPS).

 Contributors
 ============